 Amateur: Additive of the Month – 420 Aluminium Powder

-Used for?
+What is it?
+WEST SYSTEM 420 Aluminium Powder is made from high quality aluminium that has been very finely ground.
+It is available in a range of tub sizes.
 Additives can have significant effects on basic epoxy and with 420 Aluminium Powder the metal acts as an effective UV barrier.
 It also gives the coating a silver metallic finish and makes it significantly harder.
 As such, 420 Aluminium Powder is usually used where a part will be exposed to indirect sunlight and because of the hardness it brings, 420 Aluminium Powder is sometimes used as a decorative tip to a rudder or foil.
 The powder also makes an attractive finish to moulded items such as engine trays.

 Mixing ratio: Add between 5% and 10% by volume to the epoxy/hardener mix.

 “Aluminium is generally harmless when kept outside the body but this is a very fine powder so you don’t want to breathe it in.
 Make sure it doesn’t get into any foodstuffs or drinks either.
 Wear disposable gloves and keep it away from your coffee cup.”

 Mix with a dabbing motion